Investors turn their backs on "robot" hedge funds

-LONDON (Reuters) - Investors in the $330 billion computer-driven hedge fund sector are pulling out money for the first time since 2008, data showed on Wednesday, signaling the possible start of a bigger exit from the industry.
+LONDON, Oct 2 (Reuters) - Investors in the $330 billion computer-driven hedge fund sector are pulling out money for the first time since 2008, data showed on Wednesday, signalling the possible start of a bigger exit from the industry.

-These so-called CTAs (commodity trading advisors), which employ mathematicians and physicists to build programs betting on market trends, have been in demand since they racked up large profits during the credit crisis.
+These so-called CTAs (commodity trading advisors), which employ mathematicians and physicists to build programmes betting on market trends, have been in demand since they racked up large profits during the credit crisis.

 Investors pulled out $1.33 billion in the first half of this year, the first half-yearly outflow since 2008, data from Newedge and BarclayHedge shows.
 Figures from Hedge Fund Research (HFR) show $1.08 billion left in the second quarter alone.